-Procedures for discipline due to scholastic dishonesty shall be the same as in disciplinary actions specified in Section IX et seq., except that all scholastic dishonesty actions shall be first considered and reviewed by the faculty member in whose class/laboratory the infraction occurred.
+Procedures for discipline due to scholastic dishonesty shall be the same as in disciplinary actions specified in Procedure for Administration of Discipline (page 17), except that all scholastic dishonesty actions shall be first considered and reviewed by the faculty member in whose class/laboratory the infraction occurred.
 If the student does not accept the decision of the faculty member, he/she may appeal to the Program Chairperson and then to the Vice President of Student Learning or designee.
-The student may then follow the normal disciplinary procedures specified in Section IX et seq.
-If the student denies the charges against him/her and pursues the disciplinary process, he/she shall not be suspended from class or from the College until he/she has received substantive and procedural due process under Section X. et seq. unless determined otherwise by the Vice President of Student Development or designee.
+The student may then follow the normal disciplinary procedures specified in Procedure for Administration of Discipline.
+If the student denies the charges against him/her and pursues the disciplinary process, he/ she shall not be suspended from class or from the college until he/she has received substantive and procedural due process under Administrative Hearing Procedures (page 17) unless determined otherwise by the Vice President of Student Development or designee.

-VI.
 CAMPUS DISRUPTIVE ACTIVITIES

-VERNON'S TEXAS CODES ANNOTATED (VTCA) EDUCATION CODE Sec.
-51.935- DISRUPTIVE ACTIVITIES
+Vernon's Texas Codes Annotated (VTCA) Education Code Sec.
+51.935 - Disruptive Activities

-- 1. A person commits an offense if the person, alone or in concert with others, intentionally engages in disruptive activity on the campus or property of an institution of higher education. - 2.
-For purposes of this section, disruptive activity is activity de scribed by Section 37.123(b).
+A person commits an offense if the person, alone or in concert with others, intentionally engages in disruptive activity on the campus or property of an institution of higher education.

+For purposes of this section, disruptive activity is activity described by Section 37.123(b).

-- a.
-Obstructing or restraining the passage of persons in an exit, entrance or hallway of a building without the authorization of the administration of the school; - Seizing control of a building or portion of a building to interfere with an administrative, educational, research or other authorized activity; - c.
-Preventing or attempting to prevent by force or violence, or threat of force or violence, a lawful assembly authorized by the school administration so that a person attempting to participate in the assembly is unable to participate due to the use of force or violence or due to a reasonable fear that force or violence is likely to occur; - d.
-Disrupting by force or violence or the threat of force or violence a lawful assembly in progress; - e.
-Obstructing or restraining the passage of a person at an exit or entrance to the campus or property or preventing or attempting to prevent by force or violence or by threats of force or violence the ingress or egress of a person to or from the property or campus without the authorization of the administration of the school. - 3.
-An offense under this section is a Class B misdemeanor. - 4.
-Any person who is convicted the third time of violating this section is ineligible to attend any institution of higher education receiving funds from this state before the second anniversary of the third conviction. - 5.
-Any person who is convicted the third time of violating this section is ineligible to attend any institution of higher education receiving funds from this state before the second anniversary of the third conviction. - 6.
+- Obstructing or restraining the passage of persons in an exit, entrance or hallway of a building without the authorization of the administration of the school; - Seizing control of a building or portion of a building to interfere with an administrative, educational, research or other authorized activity;

+- Preventing or attempting to prevent by force or violence, or threat of force or violence, a lawful assembly authorized by the school administration so that a person attempting to participate in the assembly is unable to participate due to the use of force or violence or due to a reasonable fear that force or violence is likely to occur; - Disrupting by force or violence or the threat of force or violence a lawful assembly in progress; - Obstructing or restraining the passage of a person at an exit or entrance to the campus or property or preventing or attempting to prevent by force or violence or by threats of force or violence the ingress or egress of a person to or from the property or campus without the authorization of the administration of the school.

+An offense under this section is a Class B misdemeanor.
+Any person who is convicted the third time of violating this section is ineligible to attend any institution of higher education receiving funds from this state before the second anniversary of the third conviction.

+Any person who is convicted the third time of violating this section is ineligible to attend any institution of higher education receiving funds from this state before the second anniversary of the third conviction.

 Nothing herein shall be construed to infringe upon any right of free speech or expression guaranteed by the Constitution of the United States or the State of Texas.